|

 Cévennes, France

-The Huguenots were more or less under
+The Huguenots were under

 fire until the beginning of the